Glossary of Terms and Abbreviations in the Behaviorology

 Explanatory fiction.
 Vargas (2009, p.23) defines an explanatory fiction as “a statement that has the form of an explanation, but in which the cause given is essentially a restatement of the behavior to be explained.”
 An explanation for a behavior requires both the dependent variable (the behavior) and the independent variable (the environmental stimuli functionally related to the behavior).
 The variables must be distinct.
 In an explanatory fiction, only the dependent variable is identified (Fraley, 2008, pp.76-77).
 Diagnostic labels used by those operating under a medical model approach are often explanatory fictions.

-Fixed Interval (FI).
-This schedule of positive reinforcement makes the rule that reinforcement is provided immediately after a response after a specific interval of time has passed.
+Fixed Interval (fi).
+A schedule of reinforcement, which sets the rule that reinforcement is delivered immediately following the first response exhibited after a specific interval of time has passed.